 Login to purchase the class

-Zoom Protocols: Students must keep cameras on and must have audio and microphone accessible.
+Zoom protocol: Students must keep cameras on and must have audio and microphone accessible.

-A minimum of 5 students is required for the class to proceed.
+Minimum 5 students are required for the class to proceed.

 Back to Emergency and Disaster Preparedness